christian-geier/table1.cc/README.md

 # Upcoming Features

-- write an FAQ
+- write an FAQ (in progress)
+- add an icon
-- jQuery coe to hide all unchecked checkboxes
+- jQuery code to hide all unchecked checkboxes
-- add animated tutorial
 - add Twitter Link and account
 - Upload Excel Files
 - Format Variable Labels
 - Select Variable class
-- https support

 # Ideas
 - perhaps include weekly dev log about the development process on the blog